apitoolkit/apitoolkit-dotnet/README.md

 ## Installation

-Kindly run the following command to install the package into your .NET application:
+Kindly run the following command to install the package:

 ```sh
 dotnet add package ApiToolkit.Net
 ```

-Now you can initialize APIToolkit in your application's entry point (eg `Program.cs`) like so:
+Now you can initialize APItoolkit in your application's entry point (e.g `Program.cs`) like so:

 ```csharp
 var config = new Config